anabramos/getnailedwithdany/README.md

 - The navbar is a big menu for what the website has to offer.
 It contains links to other active pages within the website, providing a easy and intuitive navigation.
 <img src="media/documents/readme/navbar.PNG" style="width: 60%" />

-- The About section brings top the audience information about the businesses owner to create a more personal approach.
+- The About section brings to the audience information about the businesses owner to create a more personal approach.
 In this section you will also find a button that invites individuals to make an account, and a contact us banner that will redirect users to a contact form to submit inquiries or send general messages.

 <img src="media/documents/readme/about.PNG" style="width: 30%" />

 <img src="media/documents/readme/contact-us-banner.PNG" style="width: 30%" />

-- The footer provides to the user links to the relevant social media of the business owver, as well as the copyright information of the web developer.
+- The footer provides to the user links to the relevant social media of the business owner, as well as the copyright information of the web developer.

 <img src="media/documents/readme/footer.PNG" style="width: 40%" />

 ### Services
 - The services section displays a list of all services provided by the business owner, with description and prices.
-These are linked to the web apploications' database.
+These are linked to the web applications' database.

 <img src="media/documents/readme/services.PNG" style="width: 30%" />

 ### Contact-us Form
 - In the contact us section, users can - even if not registered - send a message to the business owner.
-For that, all fields mmust be correctly filled so that the form is submitted.
+For that, all fields must be correctly filled so that the form is submitted.
 If these are not correctly filled a warning will appear.
 If the form is submitted correctly then the user will get a confirmation page saying their message has been successfully submitted.

 <img src="media/documents/readme/contact-us-form.PNG" style="width: 30%" />

 ### Make an appointment
 - In the make an appointment section, logged in users only can make an appointment for a nail treatment with the business owner.
 They are able to select the nail treatment of choice and select a date and time for appointment.
-Only week days are availabloe for booking, and also the earliest day one can book is always within 24h of the moment they log-in.
+Only week days are available for booking, and also the earliest day one can book is always within 24h of the moment they log-in.
 If a specific date and time is already booked in the system, then the user will get a form error.
-If the appointment is planned successfully, then the user will be redirected to their 'My Accout' page.
+If the appointment is planned successfully, then the user will be redirected to their 'My Account' page.

 <img src="media/documents/readme/make-appointment.PNG" style="width: 30%" />

 <img src="media/documents/readme/no-appointment.PNG" style="width: 30%" />

 ### My Account
-- In the my account section users are able to check their user details and their appointments for the future.
-They can also modify or cancel(delete) appointments completely.
-If they decide to modify an appointmet, they will be redirected to the make-an-appointment form again and will be able to select a new nail treatment or a new date and time.
+- In the 'my account' section users are able to check their user details and their appointments for the future.
+They can also modify or cancel (delete) appointments completely.
+If they decide to modify an appointment, they will be redirected to the make-an-appointment form again and will be able to select a new nail treatment or a new date and time.
 In this case, their appointment status will be pending again.
 If they delete their appointment, this will then be deleted from their 'My Account' page.

 <img src="media/documents/readme/my-account.PNG" style="width: 30%" />

-### User accounht features
+### User account features
-- Users have the possibility to register, login and logout of the website at anytime.
+- Users have the possibility to register, login and logout of the website at any time.
 For these features there are validation forms required (register and login), and for logout there is a confirmation page with a logout button.
 When these actions take place, the user gets a brief message on top of the navbar updating the status of their account.

 <img src="media/documents/readme/register.PNG" style="width: 30%" />